-The new thornless ones will withstand flood, drought, heat, wind and poor soil better than the wild ones and will produce one hundred tons of good food where the average wild ones will produce ten tons of inferior food.
+The Burbank Cactus will withstand flood, drought, heat, wind and poor soil better than the wild ones and will produce one hundred tons of good food where the average wild ones will produce ten tons of inferior food.

-Dry seasons, which are certain to come, have been and will continue to be the source of irreparable loss to stock raisers.
+Dry seasons, which are certain to come.

+The wild cactus is prepared by boiling or steaming in Australia in times of drought, but even though great loss of stock is sometimes reported when thus prepared, some are saved from otherwise certain starvation. have been and will continue to be the source of irreparable loss to stock raisers.